Covid secure camps

 Virtual Summer Camp 2020

-We will be hosting online activities throughout the summer - full details can be found here.
+We will be hosting online activities throughout the summer.

 Whilst there has been some further relaxation in overall restrictions from the Government, there are still no guidelines available for Out of School providers to reopen this summer.
 Providers do not know what capacity will be allowed, if ‘bubbles’ will have to be maintained, whether children from different schools can mix, indeed the extent of any measures that will be required to make the environment Covid-secure.
 A further summary of the situation has been detailed here by Nursery World.